£360.00

 This High School Apologetics & Debate Year 2 is ideal for teens ready to learn how to maturely discuss and debate current hot topics from a Christian apologetics perspective.
-It is for students who have successfully completed Logic & Debate
+It is for students who have successfully completed Apologetics & Debate Year 1.

-High School Apologetics & Debate Year 2: Worldview & Culture Analysis
+High School Year 2: Worldview, Philosophy, and Art Analysis

 Location: Zoom Meeting